windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/1_typescript_quickstart/index.md

 Scripts are the basic building blocks in Windmill.
 They can be run as standalone apps, chained together to create [Flows][flows].

+[Here](https://hub.windmill.dev/scripts/gmail/1291/-send-email-gmail) is a simple example of a script built in TypeScript with Windmill.

 In Windmill, Scripts consist of three parts:

 - **Metadata**: information about the Script such as its path, description, and